 As he neared his mother's bedroom, he heard her call out.
 "Your father called for you," she told him with no mind.
 She obviously wasn't well off with Rainer after it all, but she didn't want that to hurt her son.
 She knew that Wren would be far better off if he had a good relationship with both of his parents.
 It made sense for him to be angry right now, but the sooner the two could be resolved the better.

 Wren would probably feel the same way if it wasn't for what she didn't know.
 He had made a point to keep the fact that he had caught his father in the midst of his affair before she had.
 He had kept that secret for months, and it ate away at him.
 It was still eating away at him.
 He'd never kept anything from his mother, but he had to consider that there had never been anything that he needed to keep from her.
 But he couldn't seem to let himself off that easily.
 He definitely couldn't let his father off that easily.

 "What did he have to say?"
 Wren asked in a voice devoid of emotion.
-If he had been in her room with her, he would've seen the frown that crossed her features.
+If he had been in her room with her, he would've seen the frown that crossed his mother’s features.

 "He's sent something for you," she let him know, not knowing what it was herself.
-"Should be in your bedroom," she furthered as she exited her bedroom and could see Wren turning a corner to see what his father had sent.
+"Should be in your bedroom," she furthered as she exited her bedroom.
+She could see Wren turning a corner to see what his father had sent.

-He found himself both surprised and not surprised at all.
+He found himself feeling conflicted as he took it in.
 Prior to his previous trip downstairs, he had begun to migrate his boxes to his room.
 Light poured in, shadowing the pile he had gathered, and where the light didn't reach stood an easel.
-The easel stood tall, and he could tell that it was more meant for painting than for sketching.
+The easel stood tall, and he could tell that it was more meant for painting rather than sketching.
 He could also tell that this wasn't just a kind gift.